-Account groups are used to establish accounting control and accountability for capital assets.
-The two account groups are not "funds".
+Account groups are used to establish accounting control and accountability for non-current governmental assets.
+The account groups are not "funds".
 They are concerned only with the measurement of financial position.
-It is not involved with measurement of results of operations.
+They are not involved with measurement of results of operations.